 Ethereum is an open-source blockchain available for people to construct solutions upon.
 The network enables basically anyone to build decentralized apps (DApps) and generally use the network, with Ether (ETH) being a key part of the process.

 Ether is Ethereum’s native cryptocurrency that enables all operations on the Ethereum blockchain.
 A variety of methods exist for obtaining Ether, many of which are detailed in this guide.

 Perhaps the easiest and most popular way of buying ETH is through a crypto exchange.
-Ether is the second largest cryptocurrency by market cap behind Bitcoin (BTC), so finding an online crypto exchange that operates within your jurisdiction and trades in ETH should not be too difficult.
+Ether is the second-largest cryptocurrency by market cap behind Bitcoin, so finding an online crypto exchange that operates within your jurisdiction and trades in ETH should not be too difficult.

-Exchanges vary as far as which currencies they allow for transfer.
-Some exchanges facilitate fiat currency transfers, such as United States dollar and euro transfers, as well as crypto asset transfers, while other platforms may only allow crypto asset transfers.
+For buying ETH, you must connect your bank account or debit card to fund your account.
+Fees will most likely vary depending on the option you choose.
+Moreover, exchanges vary as far as which currencies they allow for transfer.
+Some exchanges facilitate fiat currency transfers, such as United States dollar and euro transfers, as well as crypto asset transfers, while other platforms may only allow crypto-asset transfers.
 Deposit and withdrawal times vary depending on the method used and the asset transferred.

 For various reasons, purchasing Ether directly from another party may be preferable.
 Regulations pertaining to such transactions, however, may vary depending on geographic region.
 Online peer-to-peer (P2P) exchanges typically still involve KYC and AML processes.

 P2P exchanges aim to facilitate over-the-counter (OTC) trading of local currencies for crypto assets such as BTC or ETH.
 Based on the Ethereum blockchain’s structure, OTC trading of ETH benefits from Ethereum smart contracts in helping the process.